Australia’s dedicated national and international network for research and education

-The AARNet high-speed network provides Internet and other communications services to universities, research organisations, vocational training providers, schools and other organisations involved in research and education.
+The AARNet ultra high-speed network provides Internet and other communications services to universities, research organisations, vocational training providers, schools and other organisations involved in research and education.
 These include service providers, health organisations and cultural institutions.

 Connections to the AARNet network are scalable, and are typically 1 or 10 gigabits per second, up to 1,000 times faster than the average ADSL Internet connection.

 Generally, all institutions and organisations involved in research, education and training are eligible to connect.
 Please make an enquiry to find out if your organisation qualifies.